dragonflydb/documentation/docs/command-reference/sorted-sets/zscore.md

 - Use the `ZSCORE` command when you only need to retrieve the score of a single member as it provides a direct and efficient method to perform this query.
 - When working with large sorted sets, ensure that looks up for non-existent members won't clutter your application's logic; handle the `nil` return value accordingly.
-- To get multiple scores at once, consider pairing `ZSCORE` with other sorted set operations like `ZRANGE` or `ZSCAN` for more complex queries.
+- To get multiple scores at once, consider pairing `ZSCORE` with other sorted set operations like [`ZRANGE`](zrange.md) or [`ZSCAN`](zscan.md) for more complex queries.
+  Pipelining multiple `ZSCORE` commands can help reduce the number of round trips to the server.

 ## Common Mistakes

 - Expecting `ZSCORE` to return a numeric value.
-The score is returned as a string, and you'll need to convert it if further numeric operations are necessary.
+The score is returned as a string in RESP2, and you'll need to convert it if further numeric operations are needed.
+  However, established client libraries should handle the returned value properly.
-- Assuming that a negative score means the member is "lower" in the sorted set.
+- Assuming that a negative score means the member is ranked lower in the sorted set.
   The sorted set will order by score, and not necessarily by logic derived from the score's value.

 ## FAQs